 Yes.
 Dentists have always followed very strict infection prevention and control procedures.
-With the additional COVID-19 guidance, dentists are providing you with the safest care possible.
-Their priority is to protect you, other patients and their staff.
+With additional COVID-19 guidance, dentists are providing you with the safest care possible.
+Their priority is to protect you, other patients, and their staff.

 I think I have a dental emergency.
 What do I do?

 Call your dentist.
 They will ask you for information about your situation and give you advice about the next steps.
 If you need to visit the office, they will let you know if they can help you or will direct you to another dentist or emergency clinic.

 A dental emergency is a potentially life-threatening condition that requires immediate treatment.
 This includes:

 Trauma (an injury to the mouth and face)

 Severe infection, such as an abscess or swelling

 Dental pain that can’t be managed by over-the-counter medications such as Tylenol or Advil

 Can my dentist just prescribe medications for me over the phone?

 Your dentist will decide if over-the-counter medications or prescription medications are necessary, or if you need to be seen at the office.
 If you need a prescription, your dentist may send it to the pharmacy directly.